hashicorp/terraform-provider-google/website/docs/r/monitoring_alert_policy.html.markdown

   evaluate to true, then an incident is created.
 A policy can have from one to six conditions.
 Structure is documented below.

+* `enabled` -
+  (Optional)
+  Whether or not the policy is enabled.
+The default is true.

+* `notification_channels` -
+  (Optional)
+  Identifies the notification channels to which notifications should be sent when incidents are opened or closed or when new violations occur on an already opened incident.
+Each element of this array corresponds to the name field in each of the NotificationChannel objects that are returned from the notificationChannels.list method.
+The syntax of the entries in this field is `projects/[PROJECT_ID]/notificationChannels/[CHANNEL_ID]`

+* `labels` -
+  (Optional)
+  User-supplied key/value data to be used for organizing AlertPolicy objects.

+* `documentation` -
+  (Optional)
+  A short name or phrase used to identify the policy in dashboards, notifications, and incidents.
+To avoid confusion, don't use the same display name for multiple policies in the same project.
+The name is limited to 512 Unicode characters.
+Structure is documented below.
+* `project` - (Optional) The ID of the project in which the resource belongs.
+    If it is not provided, the provider project is used.

 The `conditions` block supports: